 Ensure safety settings are in place

-In both the personal and professional world, social media have made a significant impact in the way we communicate and network.
+In both the personal and professional world, social media has made a significant impact in the way we communicate and network.
 And while it's very easy to set yourself up on sites like Facebook or Twitter, it's not such fun configuring your account and privacy settings – which is why it's tempting to simply choose the site's default options, or decide that you'll deal with it "later" (whenever that may be).

 However, doing this might mean that your content (information, pictures, videos, and more) becomes public – allowing anyone to view and save it, and maybe even use it for their own purposes.

 Take the time to apply the security settings for your accounts so that you know they are secure.